-The oral examination will involve the students presenting an example of the work they have undertaken in the past, typically a project, through an oral presentation.
+The oral examination will involve the students presenting the outcome of their chosen research topic (literature-based only, no original research requirement in the module), through an oral presentation.
 The target duration of the oral presentation will usually be between 8 to 10 minutes.
 The exact duration will be specified in the assignment descriptor.
 This is an individual piece of coursework.

-The final, fourth, component will require the student to write a paper or equivalent.
+The final, third, component will require the student to write a technical article or equivalent.
 This paper will be between four to five pages in length and will be written to a format described in the assignment descriptor.
 This is an individual piece of coursework.